Dev-Din/IST-STUDENT-API/README.md

-# Student API
+# Student Management System

-A RESTful API built with Node.js, Express, and MongoDB for managing student records with user authentication and authorization.
+A complete full-stack application built with Node.js, Express, MongoDB, and a modern responsive frontend for managing student records with user authentication and authorization.

 ## 🚀 Features

+### Backend Features

 - **User Authentication**: Secure registration and login with JWT tokens
 - **Student Management**: Full CRUD operations for student records